-- 1. To locate more funding sources which shall provide long term fund, and at the fixed interests rates to reduce costs of credit extension, and correspond with customer ability to repay. - 2.
+- To locate more funding sources which shall provide long term fund, and at the fixed interests rates to reduce costs of credit extension, and correspond with customer ability to repay. - 2.
 To expand customer base to up-country provinces nationwide for ECL to be better known, to enable more credit extension.
 The company has established targets for credit extension for big bike and motorcycles increasingly, including additionally, to reemphasize motor vehicles of certain makes, The company shall expand its client base in the Bangkok metropolitan area and the Easter provinces. - 3.
-The development of portfolio quality emphasizing credit quality analysis, applying credit scoring tool, risk assessment, compilation of various risks age, sex, professions, income and customer marketing channel, statistical data for scoring, more refined customer risk level classification: If the company is able to control receivable portfolio quality, high NPL problem shall decrease.
+The development of portfolio quality emphasizing credit quality analysis, applying credit scoring tool, risk assessment, compilation of various risks age, sex, professions, income and customer marketing channel, statistical data for scoring, more refined customer risk level classification, adding collection technology: If the company is able to control receivable portfolio quality, high NPL problem shall decrease.
 Loss and costs of credit extension, costs of monitoring and follow-up shall decrease. - 4.
 To engage in insurance brokerage business as the company has achieved substantial amount of insurance sales and increasing every year, over the past years.
 The company has therefore established a subsidiary to engage in insurance brokerage businesses for casualty, and life insurances to further business and enhance earnings to the company.
 Furthermore, casualty or life insurance policies bought by company's credit applicants help mitigate NPL risks in the company's credit portfolio. - 5.
-To locate joint venture engaging in electric vehicle business in the Thai market to enable the company to provide electric vehicle financing. - To search for alliance to enter into an MOU arrangement with company who engages in business emphasizing supporting energy saving and being environmentally friendly for a sustainable development. - 7.
+To locate joint venture engaging in electric vehicle business in the Thai market to enable the company to provide electric vehicle financing in the future. - 6.
+To search for alliance to enter into an MOU arrangement with company who engages in business emphasizing supporting energy saving and being environmentally friendly for a sustainable development including other interested investors in the company's business. - 7.
 To adopt and implement technology in the development of company's work process continuingly namely the API system for linkage with the Execution Department's individual bankruptcy data base, digital individual identification services (National Digital ID NDID), mobile application for hire purchase contract system, debt collection system, statistic computational system for doubtful debt provisioning per new standards, operational control system and risks verification system in the area of private information protection for example.

-Progress from the established 5-Year Target (2019-2023) is as follows:
+Progress from the established 5-Year Target (2020-2024) is as follows:

-1. Premium Co., Ltd. (major shareholder) requested for loan credit from Sumitomo Mitsui Banking Corporation (SMBC) for ECL in which SMBC has approved loan credit limit amounting to Baht 600 million for one year from 1 June 2023 to 31 May 2024 at the rate increasing from 1.65% to 2.90-2.95% p.a. (floating rate variable per BOT announcement) under corporate guarantee from Premium Co., Ltd. with guarantee fees amounting to Baht 5.10 million at the rate reducing from 0.95% to 0.85% p.a. on the loan credit limit of Baht 600 million.

-Borrowing costs totaled 3.75% p.a. which was lower than borrowing from other banks and beneficial to the company (BOD 3/2023, dated 11 May 2023).
+1. Premium Co., Ltd. (major shareholder) requested for loan credit from Sumitomo Mitsui Banking Corporation (SMBC) for ECL in which SMBC has approved loan credit limit amounting to Baht 600 million for one year from 1 June 2024 to 31 May 2025 at the rate of 3.70% p.a. (floating rate variable per BOT announcement) under corporate guarantee from Premium Co., Ltd. with guarantee fees amounting to Baht 5.10 million at the rate of 0.85% p.a., the same as prior year, on the loan credit limit of Baht 600 million.
+Borrowing costs totaled 4.55% p.a. which was lower than borrowing from other banks and beneficial to the company (BOD 2/2024, dated 13 May 2024).